Skip to main content

 Metal Toys-Dz.

 Metal Toys-Dz. is one of NXEDC's most interesting brand relationships.
 13 listings at $23.90–$239.90.
-The TOP-G ergonomic module slider ($239.90) is in stock and has a popularity score of 40.51.
+The TOP-G ergonomic module slider ($239.90) is in stock with above-average traction across collectors.
 It's a non-magnetic design, which matters to people who've had magnets interfere with cards.

 GAO STUDIO